digitalnames/reseller/README.md

     * **Everflow** - You may select to utilize Everflow, which is a partner marketing platform that allows you to track performance channels.
 If you select Everflow, all you need to do is copy and paste the code snippets, that they provide, into their corresponding spaces marked "Everflow JS SDK Code" and "Brand ID Conversion Code".
 A dashboard is provided by Everflow to manage and monitor affiliate activity.
 Visit [Everflow's website](https://www.everflow.io/) to find out more.

     * **None** - With this selection, no affiliate program will be activated or partnered to.

+4. Click "update" and you are now set to either participate in an affiliate program, or use your Digital Name reseller website as a stand-alone environment.

+### Set Account Email & Password

+Use this feature to change and set the email and password that will be use for accessing the administrator backend of your Digital Names reseller website.

+1. Sign into the administrator backend for your Digital Names reseller website.

+2. On the navigation bar, click on "Settings".

+3. Look for the section labeled as "Admin Settings".

+4. Find the form input field marked "Email".
+Enter the email address of your choice.
+This email address will be the one used for:

+    * Logging into the administrator backend
+    * Receiving notification emails, such as password resets, low credit warnings, etc.

+5. Click "update" and your affiliate program selection has been set.